testcontainers/testcontainers-go/docs/modules/dolt.md

 If you would like to perform DDL or DML operations in the Dolt container, add one or more `*.sql`, `*.sql.gz`, or `*.sh` scripts to the container request, using the `WithScripts(scriptPaths ...string)`.
 Those files will be copied under `/docker-entrypoint-initdb.d`.

+#### Clone from remotes

+If you would like to clone data from a remote into the Dolt container, add an `*.sh` scripts to the container request, using the `WithScripts(scriptPaths ...string)`.
+Additionally, use `WithDoltCloneRemoteUrl(url string)` to specify the remote to clone, and use `WithDoltCredsPublicKey(key string)` to authorize the Dolt container to clone from the remote.

 <!--codeinclude-->
 [Example of Init script](../../modules/dolt/testdata/schema.sql)
 <!--/codeinclude-->